enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 There are multiple ways of writing algorithms and so we need a way to understand how they perform under different ocassions to determine which one works better based on our needs. <mark>**Big O** is a notatiaon that allows us to evaluate growth rates by analyzing how the **time complexity** (Time of execution) and **space complexity** (memory usage) scale for a given algorithm when larger input sizes are processed by it.

+Truth be told I believe that every time complexity needs its own article but I am going to do my best to explain them as simple as possible here (Maybe I will start a series to explain each time complexity in more detail and with multiple examples to evaluate instead of just one).

 ## Understanding Time Complexities

 ### Constant Time